rgoksel/ft_printf/README.md

 # ft_printf
-#ft_ printfa copy of a printf function
+a copy of a printf function